 All Mercury News Selection: 2000

-Darius McClelland will be entering his fifth year guiding the CCB Youth Division.
-In just a short time Darius has grown the youth division into one of the top programs in the country.
+Darius McClelland will be entering his tenth year guiding the CCB Youth Division.
+In his time, Darius has grown the youth division into one of the top programs in the country.
 Darius has helped guide hundreds of players for preparation into the high school ranks along with preparing them for the highest level of competition.

 Being a former CCB alumni and part of the programs first class, Darius understand the tradition and sense of pride for players to be part of CCB.
 With Darius returning back to his amateur roots head director Erick Raich stated ” I could not be happier to have Darius back with CCB to lead one of the most integral pieces of the program in our youth division.
 Darius was part of the earliest years of CCB and I have no doubt he will do a fantastic job leading our up and coming youth players.”